-If you prefer not to stay in the desert but still see the dunes, here is a Google Maps coordinates to a spot you can park your car and walk from to see some dunes.
+If you prefer not to stay in the desert but still see the dunes, here are the Google Maps coordinates to a spot you can park your car and walk from to see the sand dunes.

 There are a few places to visit in Nizwa, but everything can be covered in 3-4 hours.
 The top places to visit in Nizwa are:

 Compare car rental prices for the best deals on RentalCars.com!

 The Nizwa Souq is larger than the Muscat Souq and more authentic.
 You can wander through the Souq and get some delicious local Omani snacks.

 - Nizwa Souq Opening hours: Sat-Thu 8.00 – 18.00, Fri 8.00 – 11.30 and 13.30 – 18.00.

 The Nizwa Fort and Nizwa Castle are ancient constructions from the 11thcentury at the center of the city, with a big round tower overlooking the whole city.